AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 #### Comparison Between Gravimetric Method and Volumetric Method
 The value of the coefficient of determination, $R^2$, was higher in the volumetric analysis graph (Figure 16) than the $R^2$ value of the gravimetric analysis graph of the PACl flow rate versus height (Figure 15).
-Therefore, the data collected from volumetric method is more accurate because **[Check grammar here]RESOLVED** the mass balance's readings was rounded to the hundredths place.
+Therefore, the data collected from volumetric method is more accurate because the mass balance's readings was rounded to the hundredths place.
 The lower accuracy of the gravimetric method was due to the fact that the mass balance scale only measured the change in mass when the float valve in the constant PACl head tank opens, which gave inaccurate results as the float valve opens only when the water level drops.
 The mass did not change when the water level is level with the valve.
 Therefore, the change in mass was not constant which provides inaccuracy in the measurements.
 However, the gravimetric method used ProCoDA and a mass balance with automated time and mass readings while the volumetric analysis was estimated with the human eye and timed manually, which accounted for human error.
 As a result, several trials were done to increase the accuracy and precision of the measurement of the volumetric flow rate of PACl entering the fluoride system.

 The determination of the coagulant flow rate allowed the team to control and optimize the concentration of PACl entering the fluoride system.